News on your favorite shows, specials & more!

 Existing user?
 Just click login.

 Strong vocals carry the night at Revolution’s production of the dated, but funny, I Do, I Do.
-With book and lyrics by clever lyricist Tom Jones, the only song you might recall is Try to Remember (also in his 1960s musical The Fantasticks), which landed on the Billboard’s 100 in 1965 not once, but three times by three different artists.
+With book and lyrics by clever lyricist Tom Jones, the only song you might recall is My Cup Runneth Over, which landed on the Billboard’s 100 in 1967 in the 82nd spot rising to number eight.

 Jones gives us some very funny lyrics wrapped up in this musical about a couple, Michael (Gary Powers) and Agnes (Francesca Amari) and their journey through 40 years of married life starting with their wedding.
 Michael has a good career as a novelist and we quickly find out, has a thing or two to learn about how he treats his wife, which he only realizes as he steps into old age, proudly showing Agnes how much he loves and appreciates her by gifting her with a charm bracelet.
 And all is swell again.

 First I will say that I had an enjoyable time.
-Like I said, Amari and Powers can both sing, and do a great job with the mostly likable lyrics and music (I’ll get to that.)
+Like I said, Amari and Powers can both sing, and do a great job with the mostly likable lyrics and music.

-Instead, I forgot we were looking back, and I was rooting for Agnes to get out, and maybe even live in that boarding house she talks about.
+Instead, I forgot we were looking back, and I was rooting for Agnes to get out, maybe even live in that boarding house she talks about to live.
 (Yes, there is a line about a boarding house, that’s how old this play is.)
-But if I were consistently reminded that this is their photo album, it is from a different time, then it’s just, oh yeah, I remember when life was like this: when husbands look at their partners as a pretty face and trim physique, and then after the babies, as staff; justifying an extramarital affair because their wife doesn’t have time to dote on them like their adoring fans, but after an argument about it - she seems to take it as part of the norm for a wife.
-Again, I will tell you that it is funny, and it is well sung and performed.
-It is the way in which the material was presented, for me, that keeps it down.
+If I were consistently reminded that this is a journey through their past, it is from a different time, then it’s just, oh yeah, I remember when life was like this - when husbands looked at their partners as a pretty face and trim physique, and then after they have babies, as household staff, while they look for other more adoring, less exhausted younger women.
+Ironic for a man who sings I Love My Wife.

 I Do, I Do is based on the play The Fourposter.
-Written in 1952, Jan de Hartig’s play takes us from 1895-1945, but the musical was written in the 1960s.
-There seems to be a nod to women’s discontent from Agnes, but I will admit one song in particular really got under my skin.
-Yes, it’s a musical, and yes the song is a funny (?) treatise about a woman’s value, compared to men, but well - you be the judge of the sentiment:
+Written in 1952, Jan de Hartog's play takes us from 1895-1945, but the musical was written in the 1960s.
+There seems to be a nod to women’s discontent from Agnes, but I will admit A Well Known Fact got under my skin.
+Yes, it’s a musical, and yes the song is a funny (?) treatise about a woman’s value by a pompous man, and thankfully Agnes rolls her eyes at Michael, but broader, humorous visual commentary from Amari might have given the words a better landing.

-There are absolutely call out numbers, like Amari’s raucous and delightful performance of Flaming Alice, and Power’s hilarious The Father of the Bride which begins, “My daughter is marrying an idiot.”
+There are absolutely call out numbers, like Amari’s raucous and delightful performance of Flaming Alice, that brought the house down.
+And Powers' hilarious The Father of the Bride which begins, “My daughter is marrying an idiot.
+Also, Amari’s rendition of What is a Woman? is absolutely gorgeous.

 Those who love musicals in general will overlook some of the dated ideas and references, so if that’s you, go without hesitation and enjoy.
 Like I said, it’s funny, and well performed.
 Amari and Powers do solid work with accompanist and musical director Michael Kundari who played the hell out of that piano.

-Again, had there been a creative twist to help this feel less dated, and with the talent on the stage, this could have been a must-see production for me.
+Again, had there been a creative twist in the production design it might have helped this feel less dated, and with the talent on the stage, this could have been a must-see production for me.

 I Do, I Do runs through October 27th at Revolution Stage Company.
 Tickets here